nextmv-io/community-apps/README.md

   knapsack problem.
 Demonstrates how to use devcontainers.
 * [python-pyvroom-routing]: Use Python and Pyvroom to solve a vehicle routing problem.
 Demonstrates how to use devcontainers.
+* [python-xpress-facility-location]: Use Python and Xpress to solve a facility location problem.

 [subscription-apps]: https://nextmv.io/docs/platform/deploy-app/subscription-apps
 [installation]: https://nextmv.io/docs/platform/installation